ETCLabs/lighthack/README.md

 **#lighthack box 1** is a kit project with two encoders, three buttons and a 2x20 display.
 This project is located in the box_1 subfolder.
 This folder contains an assembly instructions document which is a good jumping-off point.
 It also contains the Arduino sketch and other supporting documentation.

 ## About this ETCLabs Project
 #lighthack projects are designed to interact with ETC products, but they are not official ETC hardware or software.
-For challenges using, integrating, compiling, or modifying items in this project, we encourage posting on the [Issues page](https://github.com/ETCLabs/lighthack/issues).
+For challenges using, integrating, compiling, or modifying items in this project, we encourage posting on the [Issues page](https://github.com/ETCLabs/lighthack/issues) or on the [#lighthack forum](https://community.etcconnect.com/etclabs/f/lighthack).
 Again, #lighthack is a community-supported initiative, and the #lighthacking community is the best place to ask for help!

 ## Dependencies
 Requires the Arduino OSC parsing library maintained by the great folks over at [CNMAT](https://github.com/CNMAT/OSC).
 The assembly instructions documents contain details on how to add this to your Arduino project.